-We have audited the non-consolidated financial statements of Internet Initiative Japan Inc. ("the Company"), which comprise the non-consolidated balance sheet as at March 31, 2024, the non-consolidated statement of income, the non-consolidated statement of changes in net assets for the year then ended and notes to non-consolidated financial statements, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the non-consolidated financial statements of Internet Initiative Japan Inc. ("the Company"), which comprise the non-consolidated balance sheet as at March 31, 2025, the non-consolidated statement of income, the non-consolidated statement of changes in net assets for the year then ended and notes to non-consolidated financial statements, comprising a summary of significant accounting policies, other explanatory information, and the supplemental schedules.

-In our opinion, the non-consolidated financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2024, and its financial performance for the year then ended in accordance with accounting principles generally accepted in Japan.
+In our opinion, the non-consolidated financial statements present fairly, in all material respects, the financial position of the Company as at March 31, 2025, and its financial performance for the year then ended in accordance with accounting principles generally accepted in Japan.